Welcome | Sign In

 The prototype utilized a touchscreen for most of its applications, but Android is flexible enough to work with other input devices like trackballs.
 The demo also included a desktop-like launcher for applications where users can place their own alias icons for fast app launching.
 Android also has the ability to learn a special touchscreen gesture from a user to unlock the phone or put it to sleep.
 Google also demoed a Pacman game, as well as more common applications like Google Maps.

 Developers can work with the Java-based Android software developer kit now to create applications that could run on Android-based phones once they start appearing.
-Handset manufacturers and Open Handset Alliance members HTC, LG, Motorola (NYSE: MOT) and Samsung are expected to build Android-capable phones.
+Handset manufacturers and Open Handset Alliance members HTC, LG, Motorola and Samsung are expected to build Android-capable phones.

 Next-Generation Advertising